vainstar1/Discord-Bot-Twitch-Category-Notifications/README.md

+# Archiving this.
+See BE-Custom-Queue-Bot for a better exmaple on this.
+That version has automatic and manual stream fetching.

 This is a simple example of how you can fetch streams with a (python) Discord bot in a specific category using the Twitch API.
 I also have other code for specific users instead of categories.